 - How can you get to know what kind of allergies you may be vulnerable to?

 - Which method of allergy testing is the best?

 - Each method of testing has positives and negatives

-How to treat face allergies and itchy red rash naturally?
+How to treat & soothe allergic reaction on face & itchy red rash naturally?
+(Causes, Symptoms & Testing)

 What are the causes of Face Allergies?